raidenMEI10/content-chatbot/README.md

 The `create_embedding_zendesk` script performs the following steps:

-1. **Zendesk API Integration:** Retrieves articles from the [Strikingly Support Center](https://support.strikingly.com/api/v2/help_center/en-us/articles.json) using the Zendesk API.
+1. **Zendesk API Integration:** Retrieves articles using the Zendesk API.
 2. **Text Cleaning:** Parses HTML content, extracting and cleaning text for embedding.
 3. **Text Splitting:** Breaks down the content into smaller chunks for efficient embedding processing.
 4. **Embedding Creation:** Utilizes OpenAI Embeddings to create embeddings for the text chunks.